Twocoolguy/BrickThrower/README.md

 - This also means anything that you interact with by default will not be able to be interacted with if it is from brickthrower.
 This did remove a lot of bugs.
 - Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)
 - Fixed a bug where sometimes getNBTDataString from NBT14 (versions 1.14+) would cause a null pointer exception.
+- Remove ability to use leads from brickthrower on mobs.
+(1.8+)
+- Remove ability to dye sheep from brickthrower.
+(1.8+)
+- Fixed a big bug where when the item disappear it would still do damage to an entity if it got near it.
+-
 ## Have a bit of an idea.
 Basically, any time any interaction is happening with a brickthrower item in the main or off hand, cancel that interaction.
 This will patch MANY bugs.

 ## Current Things that need to be fixed